Best Practices for Avoiding Expert Witness Disqualification

 Courts rarely disqualify expert witnesses due to conflicts of interest.
 However, if a court feels that there are sufficient concerns involving confidentiality, it will heavily consider disqualifying an expert.
 While disqualification is rare, it can be a devastating possibility.
 It is vital to understand how to limit your exposure to disqualification when working with experts on any case.

-There are several situations in which confidentiality may become compromised to an extent that a court may disqualify an expert.
+There are several situations in which confidentiality may become compromised to the extent that a court may disqualify an expert.
 One situation occurs when an attorney communicates with an expert who is retained by his opponent at the time.
 This may lead to the attorney being disqualified as well, such as in Crenshaw v.
 MONY Life Ins.
 Co., 318 F. Supp.
 2d 1023,1025 (D.S.D.
 2003).

 Another situation occurs when an expert agrees to be retained by a party after previously serving as an expert for the other side in a different case.
 This happened in Thompson, IG, LLC v.
 Edgetech IG, Inc., (E.D.
 Mich.
 2012).